EE-MLLM: A Data-Efficient and Compute-Efficient Multimodal Large Language Model: Method

-where $X^q = [I;T] W_q$, $X^k = [I;T] W_k$, $X^v = [I;T] W_v$, $W_q$, $W_k$ and $W_v$ are the weights of the self-attention module.
-The symbol $[;]$ denotes the concatenation operation of two variables in the sequence dimension.
-As illustrated in Fig.~\ref{fig:method}, our composite attention module uses text tokens as the queries and the concatenation of visual tokens and text tokens as keys and values for cross-attention.
+As illustrated in Fig.~\ref{fig:method}, our composite attention module uses text tokens as queries and the concatenation of visual tokens and text tokens as keys and values for cross-attention.
 Specifically, $X^q = T W_q$, $X^k = [I;T] W_k$, and $X^v = [I;T] W_v$.
 The length of the output sequence will be $n$, which is the same as the length of text tokens $T$.
 The attention mask for self-attention is a lower triangular matrix, whereas the attention mask for the composite attention module is a trapezoidal matrix.
-This implies that text tokens will attend to all previous tokens, including visual tokens, while the interaction within visual tokens is eliminated.
+This implies that text tokens will attend to all previous tokens, including visual tokens, while intra-interaction among visual tokens is eliminated.